 You built it up for 9 months, you can’t take it down for a few weeks.
 That being said, it will take some serious work in terms of diet and exercise.
 I started exercising lightly maybe 10 days after giving birth, and more seriously as soon as I stopped peeing every time I jumped.
-I try not to miss a day – whether it’s kommy pooch exercises, yoga, langlauf, or jhst a walk.
+I try not to miss a day – whether it’s mommy pooch exercises, yoga, langlauf, or just a walk.
 But if I just don’t have the time or the energy, I don’t beat myself up.
-Bottom line herr is, to lose wright but don’t lose your milk, you need to give it time, but you also need to focus on healthy eating and exercise rather than on dieting.

 Bottom line here is, to lose weight but not lose your milk, you need to give it time, but you also need to focus on healthy eating and exercise rather than strict dieting.